Atsouky/cc-WorldRandomizer/README.md

 ## How to randomize

-- Have python
+- Have python Or not
 - extract the mod into your mod folder
 - COPY your maps folder from C:\Program Files (x86)\Steam\steamapps\common\CrossCode\assets\data\{maps} copy that folder
 - PASTE into cc-maprandomizer-vX  \assets\data\ {and paste your maps folder here}
+- Execut the .exe (EXPERIMENTAL)
-- execut the .bat file to start the randomizer
+- execut the .bat file to start the randomizer if you have python

 be sure to save your maps folder somewere, it is a Alpha version